Generated small eastern Idaho tributary scene representing the South Teton River near Rexburg, not an exact location photo

 Eagle Park vicinity

-A Rexburg public-recreation reference point for local corridor planning, not a license to cross private land.
+A Rexburg public-recreation reference point for local area planning, not a license to cross private land.

 Signed road crossings and public edges